Our mission is to deliver the best Services to you.

 Is There a Recovery Period After Dysport Treatment?

 As a rule, there is no downtime associated with Dysport treatment and patients can continue with their daily routine immediately.
 Infrequently, as with any treatment that involves needles, bruising may occur.
 Usually, we can limit the bruising by using various methods developed over years of experience.
-This can be covered easily with makeup and we have nurses trained to help the patient choose the correct color of foundation in order to camouflage the infrequent bruising that we encounter.
+If bruising does occur, it can be covered easily with makeup.

 How Much Does Dysport Cost?